Linoleum2609/Linoleum2609.github.io/README.md

 # BLOG

+## Some explanations

 Theme: https://github.com/bitbrain/jekyll-dash

-Changing from their early version which used plugins to non-plugins
+Modding from their early version which included plugins to non-plugins

+I deleted two main tracking extensions, Google Analystics and Disqus.
+It may have something left in files, but it shouldn't able to send data, as Google Analystics was totally deleted, and Disqus was replaced by [giscus](https://github.com/giscus/giscus).

 I also deleted my old account.
-I am trying to find a alternative of GitHub Pages but failed.
+Therefore, there is no 'forked from' to show the source.
+Deeply apologise to the original author.

+Usually I would like to recommend you to fork the original repo rather mine, because I don't want to give a clean one, which means you have to delete all my posts, and change everything you need to change.
+In fact, I don't even believe that someone can find this repo.

 ## Some documents: